 Kinesio Taping is a taping technique used to reduce pain and inflammation, relax overused muscles, promote healing, and to facilitate muscles in movement.
 It allows for full range of motion and function, unlike traditional sports tape and provides joint alignment, stabilization and support.

 Hunterdon Medical Center offers Occupational Therapy to patients both pre-operatively and post-operatively.
-Our specialists located at the Sand Hill and Washington physical therapy locations are certified to evaluate and treat injuries of the hands, wrists and elbows.
+Our specialists are certified to evaluate and treat injuries of the hands, wrists and elbows.

-Transelectrical Nerve Stimulator (TENS) is a treatment therapy offered by the Hunterdon Sports and Physical Therapy Center used to block pain receptors.
+Transcutaneous Electrical Nerve Stimulation (TENS) is a treatment therapy offered by the Hunterdon Sports and Physical Therapy Center used to block pain receptors.
 If this treatment is warranted, the therapist will evaluate your condition and assist you in securing a unit for home use through a vendor.

 Cold Laser Therapy or Low Level Laser Therapy (LLLT) is a treatment that helps to accelerate the healing process.
 The therapist uses a handheld device to direct a laser over the injured area.
 Cold laser can be used to treat a variety of conditions to help eliminate pain and swelling, reduce spasms and increase functionality.